ulgaal/react-infotip/doc/ref/Storage.md

 ### `tip`

-A function which receives as input a `Source` `id` and outputs the corresponding React tip element.
+A function with the following signature: (id, pinned, my).
+It should return a component corresponding to the React tip with the specified id.
 The returned component should have its `key` property set to uniquely identify it among the children of the `Storage`.
+The additional parameters (pinned and my) can be used to alter the returned component if needed.

 type: `func`